 The U.S. Department of Justice and the Environmental Protection Agency forced the company to pay $5.15 billion to clean up several sites throughout the U.S.

 Anadarko inherited these contaminated sites when it acquired Kerr-McGee.
 Some sites included radioactive waste piles in the Navajo Nation territory and creosote at locations throughout the southeast.

 Worker Rights in Offshore Accidents

-These workers have rights, and if you work offshore for a company like Anadarko, you also have rights under maritime laws.
-The Outer Continental Shelf Lands Act is the most likely law that applies to workers in this field.
+These workers have rights; if you work offshore for a company like Anadarko, you also have rights under maritime laws.
+The Outer Continental Shelf Lands Act is the most likely law for workers in this field.

 If you lose your life on the job, your family can also claim these rights and seek compensation.
-If you or your family is in this difficult situation, speak with a maritime lawyer before agreeing to anything your employer offers.
+If you or your family is in this challenging situation, speak with a maritime lawyer before agreeing to anything your employer offers.
 Employers often try to get away with paying less than you can get through a lawsuit.